ietf-wg-spice/draft-ietf-spice-sd-cwt/draft-ietf-spice-sd-cwt.md

 Selective Disclosure Key Binding Token (SD-CWT-KBT)
 : A CWT used to demonstrate possession of a confirmation method, associated to an SD-CWT.

+Issuer
+: An entity that produces a Selective Disclosure CBOR Web Token.

+Holder
+: An entity that presents a Selective Disclosure CBOR Web Token which includes a Selective Disclosure Key Binding Token.

+Verifier
+: An entity that validates a Partial or Full Disclosure by a holder.

+Partial Disclosure
+: When a subset of the original claims protected by the Issuer, are disclosed by the Holder.

+Full Disclosure
+: When the full set of claims protected by the Issuer, is disclosed by the Holder.

-Salted Disclosed Claims
+Salted Disclosed Claim
-: The salted claims disclosed via an SD-CWT.
+: A salted claim disclosed in the unprotected header of an SD-CWT.

 Digested Salted Disclosed Claim
-: A hash digest of a Salted Disclosed Claims.
+: A hash digest of a Salted Disclosed Claim.

 Redacted keys
 : The hashes of claims redacted from a map data structure.